 Do state governments have responsibilities to provide language access to their residents?
+It varies by state.
 Some state and local governments have their own language access regulations.
+See below for a few examples of state and city regulations.

 State: Michigan's "Meaningful Language Access to State Services Act" took effect in February 2024.
 This bill was passed in response to LEP persons experiencing barriers when trying to access state services.
 Before this law was enacted, if an agency only received funding from the state or local government, there was no requirement for the agency to provide language assistance.
 For example, state or municipal health care agencies in Michigan relying on state or local funding, with no federal funding, were not required to ensure language access as there was no legal requirement at the state level until 2024, meaning LEP persons faced significant language barriers when trying to access health care services through these agencies.